Nimitz-class aircraft carrier: 2001–present

 Harry S. Truman's maiden deployment was in November 2000.
 The carrier's air wing flew 869 combat sorties in support of Operation Southern Watch, including a strike on Iraqi air defense sites on 16 February 2001, in response to Iraqi surface-to-air missile fire against United Nations coalition forces.

 After the September 11 attacks, Carl Vinson and Theodore Roosevelt were among the first warships to participate in Operation Enduring Freedom in Afghanistan.
 Carl Vinson sailed towards the Persian Gulf intending to support Operation Southern Watch in July 2001.
 This changed in response to the attacks, and the ship changed course to travel towards the North Arabian Sea, where she launched the first airstrikes in support of the operation on 7 October 2001.

 Following the attacks, John C. Stennis and George Washington participated in Operation Noble Eagle, carrying out homeland security operations off the West Coast of the United States.
 All active ships have been involved in Iraq and Afghanistan since that time.
 This included the invasion in 2003, as well as providing subsequent support for Operation Iraqi Freedom since then.

 The carriers have also provided aid after natural disasters.
 In 2005, Abraham Lincoln supported Operation Unified Assistance in Indonesia after the December 2004 tsunami, and Harry S. Truman provided aid after Hurricane Katrina later in 2005.

 The Ronald Reagan Carrier Strike Group performed humanitarian assistance and disaster relief operations in the Philippines in June 2008 after Typhoon Fengshen, which killed hundreds from the central island regions and the main island of Luzon.
 In January 2010, Carl Vinson operated off Haiti, providing aid and drinking water to earthquake survivors as part of the U.S.-led Operation Unified Response, alongside other major warships and hospital ship Comfort.

+The carriers, George H. W. Bush, Harry S. Truman, Dwight D. Eisenhower, Theodore Roosevelt, John C. Stennis and Abraham Lincoln participated in Operation Inherent Resolve.